bufbuild/docs.buf.build/docs/configuration/v1/buf-yaml.md

 If this option is set, leading comments can be added within Protobuf files to ignore lint errors for certain components.
-If any line in a leading comment starts with `buf:lint:ignore ID`, then `buf` will ignore lint errors for this ID.
+If any line in a leading comment starts with `buf:lint:ignore ID`, then `buf` ignores lint errors for this ID.
 For example:

 ```proto
 syntax = "proto3";